 "What sits on the other side of speaking out?
 It's tough, its hard and its scary.
 Survivors need support and we need to pull together to give them the support they need to feel it is even possible to leave and stay safe.
 When survivors have access to the right support their family benefit, and as a result the wider community benefits too."

 Woven Earth is founded by Kerryn Thrupp, a family violence survivor who has walked the journey of rebuilding her life with her two children and the first hand struggles she faced.

 Part of the journey saw her living on a women’s refuge for 7 long months in Australia waiting to be granted the right to come home to New Zealand.
 She pieced together the foundations for her charity Woven Earth using her own experience and what elements made it possible for her to take another step in her journey to survive the aftermath after speaking out.
 Kerryn has a Masters in Communications and has worked in Corporate Sponsorship and Communications Management roles in Australia and New Zealand for the past 18 years and this happened to her.
-Now a 41 year old woman starting again in New Zealand she is determined to not have walked this path for nothing.
+Now starting again in New Zealand she is determined to not have walked this path for nothing.